gazebosim/gz-sim/tutorials/apply_force_torque.md

 editing the numbers on the XYZ fields.

-From the scene, select a vector to enable the rotation tool, then drag the circles.
+From the scene, select a vector to enable the rotation tool, then drag the handles.
 This changes the direction of the vector, updating the XYZ fields accordingly without modifying its magnitude.
 You may click again on the vector to unselect the rotation tool.